-Future financial positions and ability to work
+Future financial positions and the ability to work

 Your future financial positions are important to the Court when determining if there should be any adjustment to your respective interest in the assets.

-It is your partner’s ability to work which is the important consideration, not your parties wish not to work.
+It is your partner’s ability to work which is an important consideration, not your parties wish not to work.
 Based on her ability to work the court would look at your future financial positions.
 The court would look at the assets and financial interest you would receive and your ability to build up the value of such assets in the future.
-The court would look to your income earning ability bearing in mind it is the ability to work which is the important factor.
+The court would look to your income-earning ability bearing in mind it is the ability to work which is the important factor.

 If there is a discrepancy in the future financial positions of the parties, taking these factors into account, a party whose future financial position is not as secure as that of the other party will be given a greater percentage interest in the assets the size of such interest depending on the greater the discrepancy in the factors which are taken into account.